Why You Need Distributed Order Management in a Customer-Centric Retail World

 Shoppers also now want options in how they receive their purchase, whether that means fulfilling their order in-store or to their home.

 In response, many businesses have adopted an omnichannel approach to distribution—and with that are encountering an entirely new set of challenges.
 Ensuring both physical stores and ecommerce platforms seamlessly work together is not an easy task.
-This is where DOM comes into play.
+This is where distributed order management comes into play.

 What Is Distributed Order Management (DOM)?